wangwen-banban/MATS/README.md

 - **`Feb.
 19th, 2025`:** We released our paper on [Arxiv](https://arxiv.org/abs/2502.13433).
 - **`May.
 1, 2025`:** MATS was accepted by **`ICML2025`**
-- The weight checkpoint is coming soon.
+- We released the weight checkpoint on [Huggingface](https://huggingface.co/LBanBan/MATS).
 ## Table of Contents

 - [News](#news)